 Outside of school, Frankie’s inability to control himself also caused problems.
 When Marina took him to Disneyworld one day and they encountered a long line, Frankie became very frustrated, acted out and complained until his turn on the ride.

 With medical and behavioral options exhausted, Marina turned to brain training as a last resort to help her son.
-She found Center for Brain on the internet.
+She found the Center for Brain Training on the internet.

-“I saw improvement from the first day at Center for Brain,” said Marina, who has been taking Frankie for training several times a month for 14 months.
+“I saw improvement from the first day at the Center,” said Marina, who has been taking Frankie for training several times a month for 14 months.

 “Before, if things didn’t go his way he would lash out,” she noted.
 “Now those reactions are fewer and further between.”
 For example, he’s able to endure lines like those at Disneyworld and keep himself under control.

 He’s still impulsive, Marina said, but is more tolerant and focused.
 “He used to always blame someone else,” she explained.
 “Now he is able to see where he went wrong and to self-correct.
 He’ll say he’s going to do better, and he does, for the rest of the day.
 The school has reported improvements as well.”

 Academically Frankie is on grade level, and his ability to comprehend what he’s reading and understand inferences has improved.

 His social problems, however, haven’t disappeared.
 Making and keeping friends remains a continuing challenge, but he’s much calmer in social situations.

 “The problem we’re having now is that he’s old enough to realize that he’s different,” Marina explained.
 “Dealing with frustration and rejection is an ongoing problem, but he is coping better when things don’t go his way.”